1968 Leaflet - Pyrex Ware ... Preparing Cooking Serving Storing (Part Two)

 In the spring of 1968, consumers who were interested in Corning Ware, Pyrex or Centura could write to the company and obtain leaflets illustrating either of these product lines.
 A replacement parts catalogue also could be requested.
 This leaflet is devoted to Pyrex Ware and presents all available opal ware patterns along with Flameware and clear Pyrex ovenware.

 By this time, the Flameware brand name had been dropped and the product line was called "Pyrex Range Top Ware" instead.
 Only one type of vacuum coffee maker was still available; there had been four to choose from in the early 1960s.

 Hot beverage carafes and a cream & sugar set decorated with a platinum band.
 They were introduced in 1966, and the handles and lids on most of them have a "walnut woodtone inlay".
 The plastic serving tray also has a woodgrain effect.

 Rimmed nesting bowls, mixer bowls, round casseroles.

 The small 343 straight-sided mixer bowl debuted in 1966, and the 344 soon followed.
-Their deep shape was designed to minimize spattering when used with a portable electric hand mixer.
+They are meant to be used with portable electric hand mixers rather than stand mixers.